 - Shielding: similar to the shoring technique, this involves using trench boxes or other types of supports to protect workers from cave-ins.

-The Bader Law Firm, LLC Is Here To Help
+Bader Scott Injury Lawyers Is Here To Help